I want my life back.

 What actually happens in the first session?+

-An unhurried conversation about what’s been going on and what you’d like to be different.
-There’s nothing to prepare and nothing you have to disclose to earn the help.
-By the end, we’ll both have a sense of whether the work is a fit.
+A relaxed conversation about what's been going on and what you'd like to be different.
+There's nothing to prepare and you don't have to share anything you don't want to.
+By the end, we'll both know if it feels right.

 What if I don't really know what to say?+

-That’s normal.
-Most people arrive without a tidy version of it.
-Part of the early work is just finding language for what’s actually happening.
-I’ll help with that.
+That's normal.
+Most people arrive without a neat way of putting it.
+A lot of the early work is just finding words for what's going on.
+I'll help with that.

 Do I have to talk about my past?+